Yairama/pyminerpit/README.md

 ### Dijkstra’s algorithm to determine the shortest route
 _Using Algorithm Dijkstra script:_

-In this script you can change three part important to execute the code:
+For use this script you can change three parts important to execute the code:
-  1. Data_Dijkstra.csv/txt (review)
+  1. Data_Dijkstra.csv/txt (review data)
   2. Define Origen of route (change in the code)
   3. Define Final of route(change in the code)
 To run the scrip just open a cmd in the dijkstra_pit folder and run the command `python Algorithm_Dijkstra.py` and you will se the results of route in the console.